nautobot/nautobot-docker-compose/README.md

 Several Docker Compose files are provided as [overrides](https://docs.docker.com/compose/extends/) to allow for various development configurations, these can be thought of as layers to docker compose, each Compose file is described below:

-* `docker-compose.postgres.yml` - Starts the required prerequisite PostgreSQL services
+* `docker-compose.postgres.yml` - Starts the prerequisite PostgreSQL service if using PostgreSQL as your database.
-* `docker-compose.mysql.yml` - Starts the required prerequisite MySQL services
+* `docker-compose.mysql.yml` - Starts the prerequisite MySQL service if using MySQL as your database is desired.
-* `docker-compose.base.yml` - Defines the Nautobot, Celery worker, Celery beats scheduler, and Redis services and how they should be run and built.
+* `docker-compose.base.yml` - Defines the default Nautobot, Celery worker, Celery beats scheduler, and Redis services and how they should be run and built.
+* `docker-compose.ldap.yml` - Duplicate of `docker-compose.base.yml` file but points to LDAP-specific Dockerfile.
+This is done to make building an LDAP-supported installation easier.
-* `docker-compose.local.yml` - Defines how the Nautobot and Celery worker containers should run locally.
+* `docker-compose.local.yml` - Defines how the Nautobot and Celery worker containers should run locally with port mappings and volume mounts.

+> Only `docker-compose.postgres.yml` or `docker-compose.mysql.com` should be used as they are mutually exclusive and providing the same database backend service.

 ## CLI Helper Commands